The Last Supper (1995 film): Plot

 Jude, Pete, Paulie, Marc and Luke are graduate school students living together in a house in Iowa.
 Marc is an aspiring painter, Pete is a law student from a wealthy family, Paulie is studying social work, Jude is studying psychology and Luke is completing a doctorate in political science.

 After Zack, a Desert Storm veteran and truck driver, helps move Pete's car, the group invites him to have dinner at their home.
-However, Zack turns out to be a racist, xenophobic and Holocaust denier who praises Adolf Hitler, leading to a tense political debate with the liberal students.
+However, Zack turns out to be racist, xenophobic and a Holocaust denier who praises Adolf Hitler, leading to a tense political debate with the liberal students.

 The evening takes a turn for the worse when the veteran snaps and holds a knife to Marc's throat, threatening to kill him and rape Paulie.
 Zack releases Marc, and then Pete holds a knife to his throat, but he easily incapacitates Pete and breaks his arm.
 After Zack releases Pete, Marc fatally stabs Zack in the back, and the group decides to cover up the murder.
 Paulie regrets that Zack is dead even though he threatened her and Marc.

 After a long discussion, the students decide to follow up this event by inviting other conservatives for dinner to murder them, reasoning this would "make the world a better place".
 They lay down a procedure for each murder.
 The guest will be given every opportunity to change his/her mind and recant his/her beliefs.
 If the guest fails to change their ways by dessert, the guest is offered poisoned white wine from a blue decanter and raises a toast.
 The bodies are buried in the vegetable garden.

 Guests, all of whom are murdered, include a homophobic protestant reverend, a misogynistic, chauvinistic rape apologist; a Neo-Nazi; an anti-environmentalist; a racist, anti-Semitic Nation of Islam fundamentalist; an anti-abortion activist; a censorship advocate; a man who beats homeless people (the only dinner guest who momentarily considers recanting his beliefs); and critics of gay rights.